 1. Stonetech Bulletproof Sealer – Best Granite Sealer

-This is a penetrating sealer, and the formulation is obviously designed to maximize that feature.
-The advertising repeatedly refers to a something called “microbond protection”.
-This means that Stonetech Bulletproof Sealer will supposedly bond with the stone in a way that is stronger and longer-lasting than other products of this type.
+This is a penetrating sealer for granite, and the formulation is obviously designed to maximize that feature.
+The advertising repeatedly refers to something called “microbond protection”.
+This means that Stonetech Bulletproof Sealer will supposedly bond with the stone surface in a way that is stronger and longer-lasting than other sealers of this type.

-I can say that this sealer is one of the most long-lasting options on the market.
-When we look at the reviews for this product they seem to be quite positive.
+I can say that this sealer is one of the most long-lasting sealers on the market.
+When we look at the reviews for this sealer they seem to be quite positive.
 There are a few complaints, but well over half of the reviews that we see are positive ones.
 Let’s start by looking at the better qualities.